A Powerful Session

 Instead of worrying about repressing anger or sadness, what would it be like if we begin to pay attention to ways we hold back our love or our contributions to the world and release that instead?

 Let me know how this resonates with you, and if you want to focus on this in your next session.
-(Remember you can book online.)
+(Remember you can book a virtual session online no matter where you live in the world).
 Unleash the well of love!